 The needs of modern web applications vary greatly depending on the business/product the application is serving, but certain functionality is common to most applications.
-Such functionality includes registration/authentication, form processing and validation, routing, caching, database interfacing, and more.
-While this functionality can be built from scratch with any server-capable language (PHP, Python, Java), it is much more efficient to use a framework that provides this common functionality out of the box, allowing developers to focus on the specific business needs of their application.
-In this course, students learn about web application development using frameworks via the lens of the PHP-based framework Laravel.
-Along the way, we explore paradigms common to many web frameworks such as routing, controllers, models, views, and object-relational mapping.
-Over the course of the semester, we build stand-alone web applications and also look at how to build web services that can act as the backend to single-page applications built using tools such as Angular, React, Ember, or Vue.js.
+Such functionality includes registration/authentication, form processing and validation, routing, caching, and database interfacing.
+While this functionality can be built from scratch with any server-capable language, it is more efficient to use a framework that provides this common functionality out of the box, allowing developers to focus on the specific business needs of their application.
+In this course, students learn about framework-based web application development via the lens of the PHP framework Laravel.
+Along the way, we explore paradigms common to web frameworks beyond Laravel, such as routing, controllers, models, views, and object-relational mapping.
+Over the course of the semester, we build stand-alone web applications and also look at how to build web services that can act as the backend to single-page applications built using tools such as Angular, React, or Vue.js.